Baljci, Ružić: Economy

 Before the war, the main economic activity was agriculture and animal husbandry.
 Baljci was locally famous for its production of Drniš ham (Drniški Pršut).

 Culture

-The village Slava is that of the Nativity of John the Baptist (Ivanjdan), celebrated on July 7.
+The village Slava is the site of the Nativity of John the Baptist (Ivanjdan), celebrated on 7 July.
 For over a decade, dozens of former villagers and their relatives have been coming to Baljci on this day.

 Surnames

 The following surnames are those of families that lived in the village until 1995:

 The following surnames were also found in the 19th century and early 20th century: